fbmapps/cpse/README.md

 This CPSE Script is aimed to use ```speedtest-cli``` utility to collect info about perceived performance by users.

 Basically Use the --simple switch and a specific server to keep the test steady.
 The server is choose by proximity.

+## CPSE Grafana dashboard

+For the Grafana, InfluxDB Stack to display the metrics